Docs/Single-Arm SSR

 Zones are defined by CP thresholds:

-• Promising (promising lower ≤ CP ≤ promising upper): re-estimate nn^* to restore planned CP, capped at nmaxn_{\max}.
+• Promising (promising lower ≤ CP < promising upper): re-estimate nn^* from the fixed-design formula evaluated at the observed interim ORR — that is, re-power to the design's target power under the interim estimate — capped at nmaxn_{\max}.

 • Unfavorable (futility ≤ CP < promising lower): continue with planned sample size; do not inflate.